Arab Legion: 1948 Arab–Israeli War

 The Arab Legion actively participated in the 1948 Arab–Israeli war.
 With a total strength of just over 6,000, the Arab Legion's military contingent consisted of 4,500 men in four single battalion-sized regiments, each with their own armored car squadrons, and seven independent companies plus support troops.
 The regiments were organized into two brigades.
 1st Brigade contained 1st and 3rd Regiments while 3rd brigade contained 2nd and 4th Regiments.
 There were also two artillery batteries with four 25-pounders each.
 On 9 February 1948 the Transjordan Frontier Force was disbanded with members being absorbed back into the Arab Legion.
 Although headed by Glubb, now a Lieutenant General, command in the field was by Brigadier Norman Lash.

 The Legion was initially withdrawn from Palestine to Transjordanian territory, under instruction from the United Nations, prior to the end of the British Mandate.
 With the commencement of hostilities the Legion re-entered Palestine with 1st Brigade heading to Nablus and 2nd Brigade heading to Ramallah.
 The Arab Legion entered Palestine with other Arab forces on May 15, 1948, using the Allenby, now King Hussein, bridge as they were advancing to cover the approaches from Jenin, in the north to Alaffoula and from Al-Majame'a bridge on the Jordan River to Bissan Alaffoula.

 There was considerable embarrassment from the UK government that British officers were employed in the Legion during the conflict and all of them, including a brigade commander, were ordered to return to Transjordan.
 This led to the bizarre spectacle of British officers leaving their units to return to Transjordan, only to sneak back across the border and rejoin the Arab Legion.
 Without exception all of the British officers returned to their units.
-One British MP called for Glubb Pasha to be imprisoned for serving in a foreign army without the King's permission.
+John Platts-Mills, a Labour Member of Parliament, formally queried in Parliament why Glubb had not been prosecuted for serving in a foreign army in contravention of the Foreign Enlistment Act 1870.

 Units of the Arab Legion were engaged in several battles with the Jewish forces, including the following: